For adults with moderate to severe

 Your immune system works hard to keep your body healthy by asking proteins to fight any infection or injury that it detects.
 For people with RA, however, their immune system actually causes harm, because it also attacks joints and other parts of the body that are healthy.
 That’s why RA is called an autoimmune disorder.

 KEVZARA blocks one of these proteins—the interleukin-6 (IL-6) protein.
 KEVZARA can reduce the pain and swollen joints that you feel with RA.
-It is proven to slow the progression of joint damage over time.
+It may also slow the progression of joint damage over time.

 Most doctors initially prescribe a biologic known as a tumor necrosis factor inhibitor (TNFi).